juninhocruzg3/juninhocruzg3/README.md

 - :mortar_board: Computer Engineering by the Federal University of Amazonas, Brazil :brazil:

-- :briefcase: Software Engineer with 8 years of experience
+- :briefcase: Software Engineer with 9 years of experience

-- :rocket: Senior Consultant at [Aubay Portugal](https://aubay.pt/) and :guitar: Rockstar Developer at [Critical TechWorks](https://www.criticaltechworks.com/).
+- :rocket: Computer Engineer and :guitar: Rockstar Developer at [Critical TechWorks](https://www.criticaltechworks.com/).

-- :computer: Mentor in Software Development at [FAEPI/UFAM/SAMSUNG Super Project](https://super.ufam.edu.br)

 <!-- - :tv: I like to talk about Software Development in the Youtube Channel [TG15 Academy](https://www.youtube.com/@tg15academy) -->